 There are two DoC campsites close to the Aotea Track entrances, Akapoua and The Green, should you need a place to camp before or after the hike.
 Plus, they are in pretty coastal locations!
 Find out more about camping in the Great Barrier Guide.

 Entrances to the Aotea Track

 The Aotea Track circuits the central Great Barrier Forest.
 With that, there are 11 possible entrances to the circuit, as the walking tracks are very well-linked.
-Because 60% of the island is managed by DoC who maintain the walking tracks, we recommend picking up an Aotea Track map from a DoC Visitor Centre, an iSite or from the DoC camping grounds.
+Because 60% of the island is managed by DoC who maintains the walking tracks, we recommend picking up an Aotea Track map from a DoC Visitor Centre, an iSite or from the DoC camping grounds.
 This way you can see where the most practical entrance is for your trip.
-But for now, here’s the two most common entrances:
+But for now, here are the two most common entrances: